Investigating and tracking problems

 To create a known error from a problem investigation

-If a specialist recommends that a change is the best way to remove the root cause of a problem, initiate a change by creating a known error and assigning it to the change coordinator of the affected service.
+If a specialist recommends that a change is the best way to remove the root cause of a problem, the change is initiated by creating a known error and assigning it to the change coordinator of the affected service.
 If BMC Knowledge Management is installed in your environment, you can also create knowledge articles to describe known errors.
 The information in the knowledge articles could be useful to subsequent users who encounter or analyze the same or similar issues and problems.

-- To create a known error from a problem investigation, open the problem ticket, set the Status field to Completed and the Status Reason field to Known Error.
+You can also create a known error from a problem investigation by opening the problem ticket, set the Status field to Completed and the Status Reason field to Known Error.
 A draft known error is created.

-- To create a related known error from a problem investigation, open the problem ticket, click the Related Items tab, and select Create > Related Known Error.
+You can also create a related known error from a problem investigation by opening the problem ticket, click the Related Items tab, and select Create > Related Known Error.

 Some of the fields in the known error record are already filled out; for example, the Status field is set to Assigned.